cdhunt/automatedops/content/blog/2018-04-11-software-design-patterns-in-powershell-strategy-pattern.md

             Test [.\release]
             [in 0.29s]

 This is just a foundation.
 Once the pieces are in place, you can build on top of it.

 - Create Cmdlets - `New-BuildJob`, `Add-BuildStage` and `Invoke-BuildJob` to build a Powershell Pipeline
 - Design a DSL to simplify your Job definition

 The Job logic, Stage definitions, and Interface are all separate and can be refactored with minimal impact on the other parts.
 That makes it safer to make changes and incrementally add value over time and that's a key difference between a single-use script and software design.

+## Keep Reading

+If this kind of thing is interesting to you, Doug has a [companion article](https://dfinke.github.io/powershell,%20design%20patterns/2018/04/13/PowerShell-And-Design-Patterns.html) on his blog about the `Adapter Pattern`.
+Guess what, you've been a benefit of this pattern probably since the first time you used PowerShell.
+When you get to know these patterns in software development, not only does it make writing software easier, but it helps us in communicating software design ideas to our fellow developers.